linode/linode-cli/README.rst

 The output of this command is suitable to be included in the relevant completion files to enable command completion on your shell.

+This command currently supports completions bash and fish shells.

+Use ``bashcompinit`` on zsh with the bash completions for support on zsh shells.

 Environment Variables
 """""""""""""""""""""